“God spared not the angels that sinned, but cast them down to hell, and delivered them into chains of darkness, to be reserved unto judgment.”

 Contemplations:

-- God has the power to leave sinners in that miserable estate to which they have plunged themselves.
+- Trembling at Your justice.
+God has the power to leave sinners in that miserable estate to which they have plunged themselves.
 And justly He may do so, for in this same way He has dealt with the angels that sinned.
 The angels which did not keep their first estate but left their own habitation He has reserved in everlasting chains under darkness to the judgment of the great day.
 This truth should cause us all to tremble.

 Further References for 2 Peter 2:4:

 Jude 1:6; Matt.
-25:41; Rev. 20:10; Matthew 8:29
+25:41; Rev. 20:10; Matthew 8:29.

 [1] William Perkins, An Abridgement of the Whole Body of Divinity (London: W.B., 1654), 24.